 The back-to-school marketing rush tends to start in mid to late July and ends around the end of August, so you should have at least a full month to look for deals — although limited inventory may mean that popular models will sell out fast.

 Amazon Prime Day is a very popular option for buying electronics if you have a Prime membership, and you can find excellent deals if you act fast.
 The tricky thing is knowing exactly when Prime Day happens.
-In 2020, it was pushed all the way back to October, but generally, Amazon holds it sometime in early July.
+In 2023 it was on July 11 and 12.
+This is pretty typical, as generally, Amazon holds it sometime in early July.
 Watch for alerts about Amazon Prime Day and you should see notifications a few weeks before the final dates are set.

-Black Friday, Cyber Monday, and generally the full several-day stretch starting with Thanksgiving remain excellent times to shop for electronics deals, which are advertised prominently and inspire the famed holiday rush.
+Black Friday, Cyber Monday, and generally the full several-day stretch starting with Thanksgiving remains an excellent time to shop for electronics deals, which are advertised prominently and inspire the famed holiday rush.

 Because of that rush, we suggest narrowing your search down to several different computer models you like, and then setting alerts or saving webpages for easy access once the Black Friday deals begin.
 This makes it easier to quickly buy a new laptop without worry about inventory levels and time crunch.

 When the weather starts getting warmer, it’s time to watch for laptop deals, typically from late February through April.
 This is a popular release schedule for brands bringing new laptops to the shelves.
 That often means discounting the now-older laptop generations, or bringing in a new discount to rev up interest in a new laptop line.
 Be sure to check popular e-commerce portals and as well the manufacturers’ own websites, which may have separate deals of their own (we’ve seen this with Dell and Lenovo, for example).